Hexcrawls in Cairn

 For travel via waterways, refer to the surrounding terrain Difficulty.
 For routes crossing multiple terrain types, use the dominant terrain or apply the most significant obstacle along the route.

-Especially vast or hostile hexes may require an additional watch.
+Especially vast or hostile hexes may require additional progress to cross.

 Difficulty